peterverraedt/tinylist/README.md

 License
 -------

-nanolist is made available under the BSD-3-Clause license.
+tinylist is made available under the BSD-3-Clause license.